Smoking high THC weed... and how I quit

 CBD weed can also be brewed as a tea, can be added to foods or smoothies, or of course can be vaporised.
 I’d recommend a quality vaporiser if you intend to go that way – as you need one that is capable of a high temperature setting (around 230 degrees).

 - I wanted the feeling of the CBD, not the THC.

 - I didn't really like the feeling of the THC.

 - I became far more productive without the THC element.

 - I was way more social compared to when I smoked high THC strains.

 - Buying weed on the street is a lot more hassle compared to getting it delivered to your home.

 - Not to have red-eyes all the time.

-I still think there are a time and a place for both types of weed, low and high THC varieties.
+I still think there's a time and a place for both types of weed, both low and high THC varieties.
 They have a purpose, and I believe in years to come it will become clear THC is essential for medical cannabis users too.
 But for me right now, I'm taking a break from the potent stuff and enjoying it.

 I enjoyed smoking cannabis, and truth be told I still do, but two main things have changed, I only smoke high THC strains once every couple of months whereas before I was a daily, if not hourly, consumer.
 And now, if I do indulge in a joint or hit on the vaporizer, I use CBD / low THC weed instead.